Non-Monotone Traveling Waves of the Weak Competition Lotka-Volterra System: The existence of the Traveling wave solution

 \subsection{The Existence Theorem}

 By a standard argument such as that in, e.g., \cite{S.Ma}, \cite{YLHGLin}, we have the following existence theorem for the system (\ref{maineq}).
 The key idea is to use the super-solution and sub-solution to construct a weight subspace such that $P=(P_1,P_2)$ is a continuous, compact self-map, and apply Schauder's fixed point theory.
-We omit its detail here safely.
+We omit the details here.

 \begin{lemma} Let $s>0$.
 Suppose $(\ref{maineq})$ has a pair of positive super-solution and sub-solution in $X$ satisfying

 \

 (1): $\Bar{u}(\xi) \geq \underline{u}(\xi)$, \ $\Bar{v}(\xi) \geq \underline{v}(\xi)$ for all $\xi \in \mathbb{R}$.